 Update from May 2018

 We've been using MooseFS in production for a few months now, and are still exceedingly pleased with it. fulcrm's background job processing systems make constant use of the MooseFS cluster to store reports, and all our customers' document attachments go into MooseFS.
-Despite suffering a drive failure we've had perfect availability.
+Despite suffering a drive failure — and even a brief reachability issue between two parts of our cluster caused by a third party outage — we've had perfect availability.